armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-0.md

 * You can now filter based on location and space.
 This gives you the ability to scope your Spinnaker to a specific organization or space, limiting the resources, operations, and caching to a specific organization or space.

-### Pipelines as Code
+### Pipelines-as-Code

-Pipelines as Code now supports using MySQL as the backing store, which can provide more durability and scalability than Redis.
+Pipelines-as-Code now supports using MySQL as the backing store, which can provide more durability and scalability than Redis.
 This feature is currently in early access.

-For information about how to configure the backing store for Pipelines as Code, see [Configuring SQL]({{< ref "plugins/pipelines-as-code/install-cdsh#configuring-redis" >}}).
+For information about how to configure the backing store for Pipelines-as-Code, see [Configuring SQL]({{< ref "plugins/pipelines-as-code/install/cdsh#configuring-redis" >}}).

 ### Terraform Integration